-The costs for regular maintenance and small repairs (usually not exceeding 1% of the annual rent) must be borne by a tenant, regardless of whether or not he is responsible for the damage.
-By contrast, a landlord is responsible for the costs of any other (larger) maintenance and repairs.
+The costs for regular maintenance and small repairs (usually not exceeding 1% of the annual rent) must be borne by the tenant, regardless of whether or not he is responsible for the damage.
+By contrast, the landlord is responsible for the costs of any other (larger) maintenance and repairs.

-Monthly advance payments of rent are common in Switz erland, but the frequency of rent payments is negotiable.
-Depending on the credit standing of a tenant and the guarantees provided, it might be advisable to agree on a quarterly or six-monthly advanced payment.
+Monthly advanced payments of rent are common in Switzerland, but the frequency of the rent payments is negotiable.
+Depending on the credit standing of the tenant and the guarantees provided, it might be advisable to agree on a quarterly or six-monthly advanced payment.